Material You

 Dark mode all the things, right?

-We have stayed away from implementing customizability in many projects for a few reasons: first and foremost is the lack of branding when we allow the user to change up the UI.
-It becomes almost impossible to identify your app when everyone sees a different flavor of it.
+We have stayed away from implementing customisability in many projects for a few reasons: first and foremost is the lack of branding when we allow the user to change up the UI.
+It becomes almost impossible to identify your app when everyone sees a different flavour of it.
 In extension to this we can acknowledge the lack of control over the user experience when giving the user control over the UI.
-We can’t guarantee that every user has an optimized UX which might become troublesome in order to grow a loyal user base.
+We can’t guarantee that every user has an optimised UX which might become troublesome in order to grow a loyal user base.

 When designing HappyMetrix we curated two distinct themes; a light and a dark theme.
 Both themes had their own rules on contrast and depth and were designed as siblings.
 Every UI choice was made keeping both in mind which allowed us to deliver a well rounded user experience.
 The only user defined parameter was the accent color used throughout the platform, but by smart usage of where we used this color we could still somewhat guarantee the overall experience.